step-security-bot/dante-wiki/containers/tex/README.md

-This directory is used to construct a the TexLive docker with additional tools using alpine
+This directory is used to construct a TexLive docker image including many additional tools for using LaTeX,

 ```
 docker build -t tex src